ArjenLammers/AmazonS3Connector/README.md

 To use the connector, use the microflows that allow you to list the buckets, list the objects, download objects, and upload a S3FileDocument.

+Example flow:

+1. Configure AccessKey and SecretKey in the Config page.
+2. Integrate Buckets_Overview page to access objects by bucket.

 ## Finding Specific Objects

 Amazon S3 uses the Object's Key as the unique identifier.
 This means that if you want to keep a reference to a specific object, you should use the S3SummaryObject.Key attribute.
 The Key includes all prefixes, similar to a UNC path to a file.

-Example flow:

-1. Configure AccessKey and SecretKey in the Config page.
-2. Use DS_GetBuckets to list the available buckets.
-3. Use DS_GetObjects to list the available objects.
-4. Use DS_GetObject_FileContents to download a file.
-5. Use IVK_PutObject to upload a S3FileDocument, a generalization of the Mendix FileDocument.

-Usage can be viewed at the associated GitHub testing project at [https://github.com/chadevans/AmazonS3Connector](https://github.com/chadevans/AmazonS3Connector).

 ## Dependencies